huggingface/hub-docs/docs/hub/models-downloading.md

 ## Faster downloads

-You can also use the `hf_transfer` library which might give you the ability to download data faster from the Hub.
-This is mainly relevent if you have a machine with high bandwidth.
+If you are running on a machine with high bandwidth, you can increase your download speed with [`hf_transfer`](https://github.com/huggingface/hf_transfer), a Rust-based library developed to speed up file transfers with the Hub.

 ```bash
 pip install huggingface_hub[hf_transfer]